 What Causes a Panic Attack Out of Nowhere?

-Some researchers see panic attacks as “false alarms” where body´s survival instinct strongly kicks in.
+Some researchers see panic attacks as “false alarms” where the body´s survival instinct strongly kicks in.
 It happens when someone shows high sensitivity to signals their body creates.
-Heart racing due to high caffeine intake or heavy exercising, might be interpreted as a heart attack, causing a panic attack that further creates more frightening physical symptoms.
+Heart racing due to high caffeine intake or heavy exercising might be interpreted as a heart attack, causing a panic attack that further creates more frightening physical symptoms.
 A vicious circle is created, making it difficult to distinguish what came first.

 Get Help.
 Feel Better.
 Break-Free.